stakater/kubestackplus-docs/content/for-developers/enable-metrics-for-your-application.md

 ## Enabling metrics for Nordmart

 Let's again look at our Nordmart example to expose some metrics and then get them through Prometheus.
-To expose metrics in a spring boot application we need to add some dependencies:
+To expose metrics in a spring boot application, we need to add some dependencies:
 The first dependency we need is the Spring Boot Actuator.
 Add the below lines to pom.xml

 ```xml